sblanky/psd_uptake_correlator/README.md

 pyPUC (Python Porosity Uptake Correlator) is an attempt to calculate the optimum pore size range of some type of material for gas uptake at pressures in a range.
 It is a work in progress but now has some limited CLI functionality.
+Any serious calculations will likely require use of an HPC.

 How it works
 ============